Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 ```

 &nbsp;</br>
-### Mod-absorbing One-Shot Layers
+### Mod-absorbing One Shot Layers

 Imagine you have a navigation layer.
 Using this layer while holding `GUI` for window‑management can be cumbersome.
 If you define `OSL_STEROIDS_ABSORB_MODS` in your `config.h`, an active modifier when triggering an OSoS layer key will be applied as long as the layer is active.
-It works with a one‑shot modifier (vanilla or OSoS):
+It works with a one shot modifier (vanilla or OSoS):

 <img src="png/OSoS 10.png" width="600">

-It also works if a modifier (basic, mod-tap, one-shot, etc.) is held when the OSoS layer key is tapped:
+It also works if a modifier (basic, mod-tap, one shot, etc.) is held when the OSoS layer key is tapped:

 <img src="png/OSoS 11.png" width="600">

-If a key is pressed before the modifier key is released, the modifier is considered to have been used: therefore it’s deactivated as soon as it’s released.
+If a key is pressed before the modifier key is released, the modifier is considered used: it’s deactivated as soon as the modifier key is released.

 <img src="png/OSoS 12.png" width="600">

-To check if a modifier has been absorbed by a one-shot layer on steroids, you can use this function: `has_mod_been_absorbed_by_osl(mod)`
+To check if a modifier has been absorbed by a one shot layer on steroids, you can use this function: `has_mod_been_absorbed_by_osl(mod)`

 If you need further customization, you can add the following function to your `keymap.c`, and modify it to suit your needs: